Mikaël Silvestre: Manchester United

 Competition for places grew significantly during the January transfer window in 2006 with the signings of Nemanja Vidić and Patrice Evra.
 Although both struggled to adapt initially, both went on to establish themselves as firm fan favourites and key members of the Manchester United squad.
 Following the partnership of Vidić and Ferdinand at the heart of the defence, and Evra's holding of the left-back position, Silvestre found it more difficult to secure a place in the Manchester United starting line-up.
 However, his form improved toward the end of the season.
 He admitted that he was given the option to leave during the January transfer window during 2006, with an opportunity to join former Liverpool manager Gérard Houllier at Lyon.
 He did however decide to stay and fight for his place at United.

 On 11 August 2006, his loyalty to the club was rewarded with a new contract extending his stay at the club until at least 2009.
 Alex Ferguson commented: "Mikael has been an important member of the squad for seven years now.
-His experience at the Club will help the younger players as they develop and he has a central role to play in the first team."
+His experience at the club will help the younger players as they develop and he has a central role to play in the first team."

 He started the 2006–07 season against Watford, scoring a goal, his first away goal for United, to give United the lead.
 He was starting to reassert himself in the left-back role when he broke a metatarsal in a 1–0 defeat to Arsenal.
-After recovering and playing several games, he dislocated his shoulder in a Champions League win against Lille OSC, meaning he was unable to play for the rest of the season.
+After recovering and playing several games, he dislocated his shoulder in a Champions League win against Lille, meaning he was unable to play for the rest of the season.
 He did, however, win his fourth Premier League winner's medal that season as United won the league for the first time since 2003.

 With Gabriel Heinze moving to Real Madrid, Silvestre was set to battle Evra for the starting left-back spot in the first eleven at Manchester United in the 2007–08 season.
 On 15 September, however, Silvestre was stretchered off with knee ligament damage that would rule him out for the rest of the season.
 On 24 September, Ferguson revealed that: "I'm sure Mikael will be back in March."
-He also said, "we had him operated on in France last week and it all went well.
+He also said that "we had him operated on in France last week and it all went well.
 It was pleasing to see there was no further damage other than the cruciate ligament.
 That's a big bonus because sometimes there can be cartilage problems that also come along."

 On 20 March, Silvestre made his comeback in the Manchester United reserves in a 4–1 win over Manchester City.

 On 9 April 2008, Silvestre made his first start for seven months in a Champions League quarter-final match versus Roma.